2246 Decision Ordering Reexamination under 35 U.S.C. 304 [R-07.2015]

 The example in MPEP § 2247.01 is drafted for the case where the “request indicates that Requester considers that Claims 1-3 are unpatentable over Smith taken with Jones.”
 There may, however, be a request that does not indicate the claims to be unpatentable over the art, but rather that a substantial new question of patentability is raised by the art.
 This may occur, for example, in a patent owner request filed to address prior art that raises a substantial new question of patentability but the claims are still patentable over the art.
 In such an instance, the decision on the request should not state that the “request indicates that Requester considers that Claims 1-3 are unpatentable over Smith taken with Jones.”
 Rather, it should state that the “request indicates that Requester considers that a substantial new question of patentability is raised as to Claims 1-3 based on Smith taken with Jones.”

 If arguments are raised by a requester (third party or patent owner) as to grounds not based on the patents or printed publications, such as those based on public use or sale, or abandonment under 35 U.S.C.
-102(c), the examiner should note that such grounds are improper for reexamination and are not considered or commented upon.
+102(c) for reexamination proceedings examined under the first-to-invent prior art regime, the examiner should note that such grounds are improper for reexamination under 35 U.S.C.
+302 and are not considered or commented upon.
 See 37 CFR 1.552(c).

-The decision granting the request is made on a decision form and must set forth the time periods for the patent owner and requester to file their statement and any reply thereto.
+The decision granting the request must set forth the time periods for the patent owner and requester to file their statement and any reply thereto.

 Form paragraph 22.01 should be used at the beginning of each decision letter.